fer77/OSSU-CS-Curriculum/learn-you-haskell/notes.md

 When used together, `[]` and `sequenceA` take a list of lists and returns a list of lists.
 Creating lists that have all possible combinations of their elements.

 `newtype` vs. `data` when you make a new type from an existing type by using the `newtype` keyword, you can only have one value constructor with only one field.
 But with `data`, you can make `data` types that have several value constructors each with zero or more fields.

+### _type vs. newtype vs. data_

+The **type** keyword is for making type synonyms.
+Use type synonyms to make type signatures more descriptive by giving types names that tell us something about their purpose in the context of the functions where they're being used.

+The **newtype** keyword takes an existing type and wrapps it in a new type, mostly to make that type an instance of certain type classes.
+When we use newtype to wrap an existing type, the type that we get is separate from the original type.

+The **data** keyword allows the making of your own data types.
+They can have as many constructors and fields as you wish and can be used to implement any algebraic data type by yourself.
+Everything from lists and Maybe-like types to trees.

+If you want type signatures to look cleaner and be more descriptive, use _type_ synonyms.
+If you want an existing type to be an instance of a type class, use _newtype_.
+And if you want to make something completely new, use the _data_ keyword.

+## Monoids

+_associativity_:
+It doesn't matter if we do `(3 * 4) * 5` or `3 * (4 * 5)`.
+Either way, the result is `60`.

+- The function takes two parameters.
+- The parameters and the returned value have the same type.
+- There exists such a value that doesn't change other values when used with the binary function.

+A _monoid_ is when you have an _associative_ binary function and a value which acts as an identity with respect to that function.
+When something acts as an identity with respect to a function, it means that when called with that function and some other value, the result is always equal to that other value.